mellor-lab/bristol-neuroscience-data-guide/tutorials/Bristol GIN for Calcium Imaging Data.md

 neuronImage = nwb2.acquisition.get('ImageCollection').image.get('neuron_image').loadAll.data;
 ```

-Finally, current clamp data is accessible in a similar way to the ```TwoPhotonSeries``` objects.
+Finally, current clamp data are accessible in a similar way to the ```TwoPhotonSeries``` objects.
 For example,
 ```matlab
 CurrentClampSeries1 = nwb2.acquisition.get('CurrentClampSeries1').loadAll.data;
 ```
 will give you recording sweeps obtained while imaging the bottom dendrite.

-Some metadata is often directly available as properties of the ```NWBFile``` object, like:
+Some metadata are often directly available as properties of the ```NWBFile``` object, like:
 ```matlab
 sessionDescription = nwb2.session_description;
 ```
-Subject metadata is available via the command, for example:
+Subject metadata are available via the command, for example:
 ```matlab
 animalID = nwb2.general_subject.subject_id;
 ```